cloud-native-toolkit/site-developer-guide/docs/resources/workshop/setup.md

     !!!Note
       The username and password for Git Admin is `toolkit` `toolkit`

+!!!Todo
+    Shouls this be moved out of setup and into the student section of the workshop?

 ## 4. (Optional) Auto configure Terminal Shell

 - You can use [IBM Cloud Shell](https://cloud.ibm.com/shell), the [OpenLabs Shell](https://developer.ibm.com/openlabs/openshift) or your local workstation.
 More details in [Toolkit Dev Setup](https://cloudnativetoolkit.dev/getting-started/dev-env-setup) and [Toolkit CLI](https://cloudnativetoolkit.dev/getting-started/cli).